COS UCA Job Catalog

 For description and past ratings, see course page on Princeton Courses

-Supervised by Prof. Olga Russakovsky (Spring 2023)
+Supervised by Prof. Olga Russakovsky and Prof. Vikram Ramaswamy (Fall 2024)

 Description: